simon-the-shark/django-mapbox-location-field/README.md

 * track_location_button - `<bool>`, whether show my location button is showed or not.
 * readonly - `<bool>`, whether user can type location in text input
 * placeholder - `<string>`, text input's placeholder
+* id - `<string>`, unique id for field, when your are using multiple fields (See more in [this section](#multiple-fields-usage)).
+When you use only one field, you don't have to define it, because default value is taken.

 ## bootstrap
 MapInput widget is fully compatibile with bootstrap library.
 I can even recommend to use it with [django-bootstrap4](https://github.com/zostera/django-bootstrap4) or [django-crispy-forms](https://github.com/django-crispy-forms/django-crispy-forms).